April 23–June 25, 2016

 Art in General

-an exhibition of commissions, projects and performances that brings together a group of emerging contemporary artists whose practices are engaged with language.
+an exhibition of commissions, projects, and performances that brings together a group of contemporary artists whose practices are engaged with language.
+This exhibition is curated by Kristen Chappa and made possible by Art in General’s New Commissions Program.

 The collective works on view investigate how various systems of communication and their attendant histories and ideologies are being reconsidered through the lens of gender today.
 The project speaks to theories arguing that language as a social agreement is not passive or fixed, but rather, it possesses the potential to reimagine structures of power.
 Shifters